Hovercraft: United States

 During the 1960s, Bell licensed and sold the Saunders-Roe SR.N5 as the Bell SK-5.
 They were deployed on trial to the Vietnam War by the United States Navy as PACV patrol craft in the Mekong Delta where their mobility and speed was unique.
 This was used in both the UK SR.N5 curved deck configuration and later with modified flat deck, gun turret and grenade launcher designated the 9255 PACV.
 The United States Army also experimented with the use of SR.N5 hovercraft in Vietnam.
 Three hovercraft with the flat deck configuration were deployed to Đồng Tâm in the Mekong Delta region and later to Ben Luc.
 They saw action primarily in the Plain of Reeds.
 One was destroyed in early 1970 and another in August of that same year, after which the unit was disbanded.
-The only remaining U.S. Army SR.N5 hovercraft is currently on display in the Army Transport Museum in Virginia.
+The only remaining US Army SR.N5 hovercraft is currently on display in the Army Transport Museum in Virginia.

-Experience led to the proposed Bell SK-10, which was the basis for the LCAC-class air-cushioned landing craft now deployed by the U.S. and Japanese Navy.
+Experience led to the proposed Bell SK-10, which was the basis for the LCAC-class air-cushioned landing craft now deployed by the US and Japanese Navy.
 Developed and tested in the mid-1970s, the LACV-30 was used by the US Army to transport military cargo in logistics-over-the-shore operations from the early 1980s until the mid-1990s.